Carbon Contract Basics

 Thomas Jefferson famously advised, “[n]ever spend your money before you have it.”
 But as Mr. Jefferson (who was substantially indebted throughout much of his life) himself discovered, this advice is far easier for most people to give than to heed.
 Recent studies indicate that ...Read More

-The last issue of Pork Bits described air emission reporting requirements that were scheduled to become effective against farmers for the first time (as a result of a court ruling) and would have required many livestock farmers to report emissions of ammonia and ...Read More
+The last issue of Pork Bits described air emission reporting requirements that were scheduled to become effective against farmers for the first time (as a result of a court ruling) and would have required many livestock farmers to report emissions of ammonia and hydrogen ...Read More

 Many businesses, including many farm businesses, organize and operate their businesses through separate business entities (e.g., corporations or limited liability companies).
 When properly structured, these entities can provide numerous management, succession, and liability protection benefits for farmers and other business owners.